tobyndockerill/multisite-global-search/readme.txt

 * Fixed: style for results page

 == Upgrade Notice ==

+= 1.2.1 =
+This version fixes a bug with database prefix.

 = 1.2 =
 This version check that your installation satisfy all plugin requeriments.
 Should upgrade if you can't get any search results with this plugin.